mariusionita1989/Codility-Ladder/README.md

 # Codility-Ladder
 You have to climb up a ladder.</br>
 The ladder has exactly N rungs, numbered from 1 to N.</br>
+With each step, you can ascend by one or two rungs.</br>
+More precisely:</br>
-With each step, you can ascend by one or two rungs.
-More precisely: with your first step you can stand on rung 1 or 2,</br>
+with your first step you can stand on rung 1 or 2,</br>
 if you are on rung K, you can move to rungs K + 1 or K + 2,</br>
 finally you have to stand on rung N.</br>